bltlab/seqscore/README.md

 ## Installation

 To install the latest official release of SeqScore, run:
 `pip install seqscore`.
 This will install the package and add the command `seqscore` in your Python environment.

-SeqScore requires a Python version of 3.7 or higher.
-It is tested on Python 3.7, 3.8, 3.9, and 3.10.
+SeqScore requires Python 3.7 or higher.It is tested on Python 3.7, 3.8, 3.9, and 3.10.

 ## License